How to Build a Mutual Fund Portfolio in India: 3-Fund vs Core-Satellite

 Why this works:

-- Flexicap adds active management without being restricted to one market-cap bucket
+• Flexicap adds active management without locking the portfolio into one market-cap bucket

 Indicative allocation by age (equity portion only):